daattali/beautiful-jekyll/_posts/2023-07-5-how-we-operate.md

 ## Privacy

-We will respect your property and privacy and won't discuss your affairs with anyone else.
+- We will respect your property and privacy and won't discuss your affairs with anyone else.

-We don't keep a customer list.
+- We don't keep a customer list.

-We will delete your contact details after six months unless you request otherwise.
+- We will delete your contact details after six months unless you request otherwise.

+- We don't share your data with third parties